don-smith/alevatorithm/readme.md

 Alevatorithm
 ====================

-> An elevator algorithm in several different programming styles
+> An elevator algorithm

+Eventually this will be written in several different programming styles.

 ## Various paradigms

-* A functional approach using only core JavaScript (in progress)
+* A functional(ish) approach using only vanilla ES6 JavaScript (in progress)
 * A functional approach using an exteral library like Ramda
 * An object oriented approach with events
 * A reactive approach with RxJS
-* Using a state machine
+* Maybe using a state machine

 ## Domain model